 Isn't it time we aspired to a different set of values?

-Taking the approach of objects as interactive essay, Simple Machines for the Digital Age is an exploratory project that acknowledges, magnifies, and comments on the negative side effects of technology on our everyday lives.
+Taking the approach of objects as interactive essay, Simple Machines for the Digital Age is a project that acknowledges, magnifies, and comments on the negative side effects of technology on our everyday lives.
 It is comprised of three domestic contraptions that are designed to be used in the home, alongside our other noisier devices.